mattlewis92/angular2-compiler-bug/README.md

 <img src="screenshots/vendor-library-source.png">

-However after running ngc on this library `npm run ngc`, only the NgModule is codegen'd, as the component is not exported from the 3rd party module.
+However after running ngc on this repo `npm run ngc`, only the NgModule is codegen'd, as the component is not exported from the 3rd party module.

 <img src="screenshots/ngc-output.png">